-The first beach that we stopped at was Playa Porto Mari.
+The first beach that I stopped at was Playa Porto Mari.
 This beach is for you if you like a more busy atmosphere with all the amenities.
 There’s a small entrance fee and also a fee to rent a beach chair.
-If you want to snorkle, paddle board, or kayak, find the Playa Porto Mari water sports building and there’s rentals available.
-We went early in the morning so the cafe wasn’t open yet, but there is food available for purchase if you don’t want to pack a lunch.
+If you want to snorkel, paddle board, or kayak, find the Playa Porto Mari water sports building and there’s rentals available.
+I went early in the morning so the cafe wasn’t open yet, but there is food available for purchase if you don’t want to pack a lunch.

 Some unique things at this beach include a tall observation tower (you can find this in the parking lot), and the resident pigs!
 I saw the pigs on Instagram and really wanted to hang out with them at the beach.
 Unfortunately I only saw them in the parking lot but if you’re lucky, you might find them in the sand.

 Next stop on my tour to find the best beaches in Curacao is Cas Abao.
 It has all the makings of a fantastic beach but I found it to be too crowded and commercialized.
 I also found the beach area to be smaller than Playa Porto Mari so I would recommend Porto Mari over Cas Abao.
 Also, if you look in the photo below, there was a wire fence that marked the end of the beach.
 I found it very distracting to the natural beauty.